rahulbordoloi/Directory-Tree/README.md

 ## About

-Want to Display your Project/Current Working Directory as a Neat Tree?
+Want to Display your Project / Current Working Directory as a Neat Tree?
 No Worries!

 `Directory Tree` is a simple python utility package that displays out the Tree Structure of a User Defined Directory.